• Skip to main content

 • Cocoa Powder: This is the base of the dark chocolate

-• Maple Syrup: Adds sweetness to the chocolate.
+• Maple Syrup: Adds a sweet flavor to the chocolate.
 Again, if you're trying to make these sugar-free, you can omit the chocolate altogether or you can add date paste to this as well, it will give it a ganache/frosting type of consistency.

 • Vanilla: To add a vanilla flavor and because I like to add vanilla to all of my desserts.